 One thing to keep in mind is that, despite appealing to families, this tour requires a moderate level of physical fitness and strong biking skills—riders need to be comfortable covering roughly 9 miles.
 And since it’s a biking adventure, weather plays a role; it runs rain or shine, so dressing appropriately is key.

-This tour is perfect for first-time visitors eager to get a comprehensive, fun overview of Chicago’s highlights with a tasty twist.
+This tour is great for first-time visitors eager to get a comprehensive, fun overview of Chicago’s highlights with a tasty twist.
 It’s also ideal for those who want to combine sightseeing with a bit of active exploration, all while enjoying the city’s most loved foods.

 Key Points